cjacker/opensource-toolchain-stm8/README.md

 done with program
 ```

-**NOTE, as mentioned above, if you use STLINK adapter flashing the board again, you may need to re-activate the bootloader.**
+**NOTE, if you use STLINK adapter to flash the board again, you may need to re-activate the bootloader.**

 # Debugging and flashing with stm8-gdb/OpenOCD